mbfoss/neotasks.nvim/docs/expression-grammar.md

 One uniform model inside a slot: function calls, comma-separated arguments, verbatim string literals.

-- Nesting is function composition `f(g(x))` — no recursive brace matching, no per-context quoting rules.
+- Nesting is function composition `f(g(x))`, with no recursive brace matching and no per-context quoting rules.
 - Same syntax family as HCL, GitHub Actions `${{ }}`, Jinja expressions.
 - Non-goal: control flow (`if`/`for`).
 This is value interpolation, not templating.